- advertisements -

 • Humid — High moisture in the air

-Temperature Vocabulary Words in English with Pictures
+Temperature Related Words in English

 This list includes vocabulary related to how hot or cold it is: